ricardoyanez/grazing/README.md

 ```
 which uses Brent's method to find the root of function `FUNC` known to lie between `X1` and `X2`.
 The root is refined until its accuracy is `TOL`.

-Necessary changes to ZBRENT are distributed as a patch.
+Necessary changes to ZBRENT are distributed as a patch (`zbrent.for.patch`).

 ## Calls to `D02BBF`